Software Quality Assurance (SQA)

 XP has simple rules that are based on 5 values.

-• Simplicity: Developers strive to write simple code bringing more value to a product, as it saves time and efforts.
+- Simplicity: Developers strive to write simple code bringing more value to a product, as it saves time and effort.

 Is it possible to write a clear code quickly?
 The answer is yes, according to XP practitioners.
 The quality of software derives from short development cycles that, in turn, allow for receiving frequent feedback.
 And valuable feedback comes from good testing.
 XP teams practice test-driven development technique (TTD) that entails writing an automated unit test before the code itself.
 According to this approach, every piece of code must pass the test to be released.
 So, software engineers thereby focus on writing code able to accomplish the needed function.
 That’s the way TDD allows programmers to use immediate feedback to produce reliable software.
 You can learn more about improving software testing in our dedicated article.